Buckton Castle: Location

 Buckton Castle lies 335 m above sea level on Buckton Hill, a steep sandstone ridge.
-To the south and west are the valleys of the Carr Brook and River Tame respectively.
+To the south and west are the valleys of the Carr Brook and the River Tame respectively.
 Buckton Vale Quarry is close to the east of the castle, while the town of Stalybridge is about 4 km south-west of the site.
 To the north and north-east of the castle are areas of moorland with heather and peat.
 The site may have been chosen to allow the castle's garrison to guard the Tame Valley.

 During the Middle Ages, Buckton Castle was at the eastern end of Cheshire.
 The county shares its western border with Wales.
-Both the castle and valley were in the medieval manor of Tintwistle.
-A manor was a division of land administered by a Lord of the Manor or his representative; in Tintwistle's case, it was part of the larger lordship of Longdendale.
+Both the castle and the valley were in the medieval manor of Tintwistle.
+A manor was a division of land administered by a lord of the manor or his representative; in Tintwistle's case, it formed part of the larger lordship of Longdendale.

 Compared to Herefordshire and Shropshire, which were also on the Anglo-Welsh border, Cheshire has far fewer castles per square kilometre.
-Most of the county's castles are close to the western border where the historically richer parts of Cheshire are concentrated.
+Most of the county's castles are close to the western border, where the historically richer parts of Cheshire are concentrated.
 The county is mostly lowland, and Beeston is the only other castle in the area that rises as prominently above the surrounding landscape.
-According to the archaeologist Rachel Swallow, hilltop castles in the area, which include Buckton, Beeston, Halton and Mold, are "predominantly a symbol of significant offensive and elite personal power in these landscapes".
+According to archaeologist Rachel Swallow, hilltop castles in the area—including Buckton, Beeston, Halton and Mold—are "predominantly a symbol of significant offensive and elite personal power in these landscapes".

 A late 16th-century map of Cheshire; Buckton Castle lies in the north-east of the county.

 The view north-west from Buckton Castle.
 The castle is on a hill 335 m above sea level.